 Cowra girl Marlee Langfield is on a trajectory to take over her family farm and educate the next generation about agriculture.
 Gaining her passion from her father, from a school year in Canada and from the realisation that live theatre was a valuable means of communicating her ideas, Marlee is quickly gaining the skills she will require in the future.

 “Every day I am equipping myself through my studies, practical hands-on experiences and with the help of industry experts to ready myself for the time when I become “Wallaringa” owner and manager,” Marlee says, “and my objective is to raise my voice to promote a rural lifestyle, educate non-farmers and encourage younger generations to consider apprenticeships and traineeships in agriculture, which therefore inspires them to enter into this vibrant, flourishing and promising industry.”

-Growing up on hobby farms he soon realised his agricultural interests lay in plants, especially crops, rather than animals and meeting friends at university he soon developed “broadacre” envy.
-“Understanding that the nature of farming is changing for good or worse made me want to integrate genetics and crops so that I could become a crop breeder,” Sam says.
+Growing up on hobby farms in Western Australia he soon realised his agricultural interests lay in plants, especially crops, rather than animals and meeting friends at university he soon developed “broadacre” envy.
+“Understanding that the nature of farming is changing for good or worse made me want to integrate genetics and crops so that I could become a crop breeder,” Calum says.